B'nai Moshe

 The B'nai Moshe (בני משה, "Children of Moses"), also known as Inca Jews, are a small group of several hundred converts to Judaism originally from the city of Trujillo, Peru, to the north of the capital city Lima.
 Judaism moved to the south into Arequipa and to other populated cities like Piura.

 Most B'nai Moshe now live in Lima and Trujillo.
-And some B'nai Moshe are in Israel and West Bank, mostly in Kfar Tapuach and Elon Moreh, along with Yemenite Jews, Russian Jews and others.
+And some B'nai Moshe are in Israel and the West Bank, mostly in Kfar Tapuach and Elon Moreh, along with Yemenite Jews, Russian Jews and others.

 "Inca Jews"

 While Inca Jews is not the community's official designation, it is popular outside the community and is derived from the fact that they can trace descent from Peru's indigenous Amerindian people, although mostly in the form of mestizos (persons of mixed Spanish, Amerindian descent, and Spanish Jewish ancestors) and the association of that country's native population with the Incas.